Guowen-xu/guowen-xu.github.io/_pages/about.md

 ======
 - 2023.05.09.
 Our paper titled "PriFR: Privacy-preserving Large-scale File Retrieval System via Blockchain for Encrypted Cloud Data" got the only **Best Paper Award** of IEEE BigDataSecurity 2023!
 Congratulations to my academic brother Dr. Hao Ren.

+- 2023.06.16.
+One paper accepted by **IEEE Transactions on Information Forensics & Security(TIFS)**!
 - 2023.04.25.
 One paper  accepted by **International Conference on Machine Learning(ICML)**!
 - 2023.03.21.
 One paper  accepted by **IEEE Transactions on Dependable and Secure Computing (TDSC)**!
 - 2023.02.28.
 One paper accepted by **IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR)**!